user493969/forMark/README.md

-i am a programmer as Kutman
+i am a programmer as Kutmangit